[can’t pitch the story without spoiling the end of the first episode !]

 Purgatory…

 There are some good elements in this series.
 Its aesthetics, first of all, with warm beige colors that reinforce the feeling of a false sweetness of life.
 The small town is reminiscent of “the village” (an old 1960s series!).
 The decor captures the feeling of suffocation, despite the luxury and calm.
-Then there’s James Marsden, charismatic as the lonely president, and the only truly engaging adult character in the story -there are young actors too, forunately.
-Finally, a perspective-reversing element is revealed at the end of each episode.
+Then there’s James Marsden, charismatic as the lonely presiden.
+In season 2, the charsimatic leaders is Link, at the head of outside survivors.

-And that’s it.
-I was excruciatingly bored during the first episode, gradually finding interest as the series drew to a close.
+In both season, I was excruciatingly bored during the first episodes, gradually finding interest as the series drew to a close.
 From my point of view, it’s a shame that the plot doesn’t really progress until the last five minutes of the episodes!
 I also find that overusing flashbacks is no substitute for good storytelling.

-The main characters are cold and monumentally selfish.
+In season 1, the main characters are cold and monumentally selfish.
 Sinatra asks if she’s a monster?
 Definitely, yes.
+A powerful woman behind the scenes, she reveals her full complexity in Season 2.
 Collins makes a big deal of the fact that his wife died on the day of the cataclysm.
 Hey man, billions of people died, sorry for you but look a little further than your navel.